plotly/react-chart-editor/README.md

 ## Quick start

-Check out the demo of the `DefaultEditor` at https://plotly.github.io/react-plotly.js-editor/ or run it locally with:
+Check out the demo of the latest release of the `DefaultEditor` at https://plotly.github.io/react-plotly.js-editor/ or run it locally with:

 ```
 git clone [this repo]